 Everything we do affects our physical, emotional and mental health and wellbeing.

-In these Lifestyle Matters pages, you will find links to healthier recipes, how to lose weight, free GP referral to Weight Watchers, the Get Active Exercise GP referral scheme, how to Quit smoking with help from Quit4Life or Quit51 for free and free help to stop drinking alcohol or taking illegal drugs.
+In these Lifestyle Matters pages, you will find links to healthier recipes, how to lose weight, free GP referral to Weight Watchers, the Get Active Exercise GP referral scheme, how to Quit smoking with help from Quit4Life (Hampshire) or Thrive Tribe (Surrey) for free and free help to stop drinking alcohol or taking illegal drugs.

 Life is not always easy so there are also contacts for young people from the age of 11 upwards and adults who are vulnerable and homeless which makes it much more difficult to make a “lifestyle choice” to stop smoking or stop drinking.